sfigg/commercialization-public/manufacture/desktop/boot-to-uefi-mode-or-legacy-bios-mode.md

 *  **Remove the UEFI or BIOS boot files**: Windows PE or Windows Setup: remove the files that Windows PE or Windows Setup to boot in UEFI or BIOS mode.
 When the device is booted in the wrong mode, it will immediately fail to boot, and you can begin troubleshooting right away.

     -   **Boot only when in UEFI mode**: Remove the **bootmgr** file from the root of the Windows PE or Windows Setup media.
-This prevents the device from starting in legacy BIOS mode.
+This prevents the device from starting in BIOS mode.

-    -   **Boot only when in legacy BIOS mode**: Remove the **efi** folder from the root of the Windows PE or Windows Setup media.
+    -   **Boot only when in BIOS mode**: Remove the **efi** folder from the root of the Windows PE or Windows Setup media.
 This prevents the device from starting in UEFI mode.

 ## <span id="related_topics"></span>Related topics